Paola Paggi

-Paola Paggi (born 6 December 1976 in Ivrea, Piedmont) is a volleyball player from Italy, who represented her native country in two consecutive Summer Olympics, starting in 2000.
+Paola Paggi (born 6 December 1976 in Ivrea, Piedmont) is a former volleyball player from Italy, who represented her native country in two consecutive Summer Olympics, starting in 2000.
 She was a member of the Women's National Team, that won the title at the 2002 FIVB Women's World Championship in Germany.
 Paggi made her debut for Italy on 22 May 1999 against Cuba.

 She won the 2008–09 CEV Cup playing with Asystel Novara and was awarded "Best Blocker".
+She retired from professional volleyball in 2018.